Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view this website.

 As well as offering 30 day trial periods for Lasers at your request, SPI Lasers also regularly tour the world to exhibit our high-quality Lasers at various events, shows, and exhibitions.
 We love meeting with customers and clients, both old and new, and showing off just what our Lasers are capable of!

-You can see our full list of events for the 2016/17 calendar here, and you can register your interest here for the latest SPI Laser news and developments on our products and upcoming exhibitions.
+You can see our full list of events on our calendar here, and you can register your interest here for the latest SPI Laser news and developments on our products and upcoming exhibitions.

 All of our Lasers have been designed with innovative, modern ‘Fit & Forget Technology’, resulting in products that are maintenance free.
 This technology means that you can focus purely on output, rather than regular servicing and maintenance schedules.